-- Support for older children, ages 6 to 13, who may need before/after-school or other care, through an annual tax-free subsidy of $750 per child
+- $750 for older children, ages 6 through 12, who may need before/after-school or other care

 On this page:

 Eligibility to Participate

 The subsidy is administered through a University employee’s Dependent Care FSA.
 To be eligible for the subsidy, you must:

 - Be classified as a regular benefits-eligible Syracuse University faculty or staff member eligible to participate in the University’s Dependent Care FSA.

 - Be unmarried or, based on IRS rules for Dependent Care FSAs, have a spouse/partner who is:

 - Employed at least part-time;